 The Azure platform also provides you strong DDoS protection by using various network-based technologies.
 However, all types of network-based DDoS protection methods have their limits on a per-link and per-datacenter basis.
 To help avoid the impact of large DDoS attacks, you can take advantage of Azure’s core cloud capability of enabling you to quickly and automatically scale out to defend against DDoS attacks.
 We'll go into more detail on how you can do this in the recommended practices articles.

-Modernizing the defender’s mindset
+Modernizing the Defender for Cloud’s mindset

 With PaaS deployments come a shift in your overall approach to security.
 You shift from needing to control everything yourself to sharing responsibility with Microsoft.